Close

 Water-Saving Products (Overseas)

-Lion sells TOP SUPER NANOX through Lion Corporation (Singapore) Pte Ltd, Lion Daily Necessities Chemicals (Qingdao) Co., Ltd. and Lion Corporation (Hong Kong) Ltd. and Lion Home Products (Taiwan) Co., Ltd., helping to save water.
+Lion sells NANOX one and CHARMY Magica through Lion Corporation (Singapore) Pte Ltd, Lion Daily Necessities Chemicals (Qingdao) Co., Ltd. and Lion Corporation (Hong Kong) Ltd. and Lion Home Products (Taiwan) Co., Ltd., helping to save water.

 products